ByteOps02/My_Portfolio/README.md

     ```bash
     npm run build
     ```
+    The build output will be in the `dist` folder.

 ## 📂 Project Structure

 ```
 /
 ├── client/
-│   ├── public/             # Static assets
+│   ├── public/             # Static assets (images, icons)
 │   └── src/
-│       ├── components/     # UI and Feature components
+│       ├── components/     # React components
+│       │   ├── contact/    # Contact form components
-│       │   ├── home/       # Homepage sections
+│       │   ├── home/       # Landing page sections (Hero, Stats, etc.)
-│       │   ├── layout/     # Navbar, Footer
+│       │   ├── layout/     # Global layout (Navbar, Footer)
-│       │   ├── projects/   # Project related components
+│       │   ├── projects/   # Project card and gallery components
-│       │   └── ui/         # Shared UI components (Buttons, Cards, etc.)
+│       │   └── ui/         # Reusable UI primitives (Buttons, Inputs, etc.)
-│       ├── hooks/          # Custom React hooks
+│       ├── hooks/          # Custom hooks (use-mobile, use-toast)
-│       ├── lib/            # Utilities and Data constants
+│       ├── lib/            # Utilities and Configuration
+│       │   ├── data.ts     # CENTRAL DATA FILE (Edit this to change content)
+│       │   └── utils.ts    # Helper functions
-│       ├── pages/          # Route components (Home, About, Projects, Contact)
+│       ├── pages/          # Application routes/pages
-│       └── App.tsx         # Main application component
+│       └── App.tsx         # Main app entry point
-├── package.json
+├── package.json            # Project dependencies and scripts
-├── tsconfig.json
+├── tsconfig.json           # TypeScript configuration
-└── vite.config.ts
+└── vite.config.ts          # Vite build configuration
 ```

 ## 🎨 Customization

-You can easily customize the content by editing the data files:

--   **Personal Info & Projects:** Edit `client/src/lib/data.ts` to update your bio, experience, projects, and skills.
--   **Styling:** Modify `client/src/index.css` or `tailwind.config.js` (if added) to change global styles and themes.
+This portfolio is designed to be easily customizable without deep code changes.

+### 1. Update Content (`client/src/lib/data.ts`)
+Open `client/src/lib/data.ts`.
+This file contains all the static data for the site:
+-   **Projects:** Add your own projects to the `projects` array.
+-   **Skills:** Update the `skillCategories` to reflect your tech stack.
+-   **Experience:** Modify the `experiences` array.
+-   **Services:** Change the `services` list.

+### 2. Update Images
+Place your images in `client/public/images/`.
+-   Update the references in `data.ts` (e.g., `image: "/images/your-project.png"`).
+-   Replace default assets like `professional_developer_avatar.png` with your own photo.

+### 3. Styling
+Global styles are defined in `client/src/index.css`.
+Since this project uses Tailwind CSS, most styling changes can be made directly in the components or by updating the Tailwind configuration.

 ## 🚢 Deployment

-This project is static-site ready and can be easily deployed to platforms like **Vercel**, **Netlify**, or **Render**.
+This project is a static site (SPA) and can be deployed to any static hosting provider.

-### Vercel
+### Vercel / Netlify / Render

-1. Push your code to a Git repository.
+1. Push your code to a Git repository (GitHub/GitLab).
-2. Import the project into Vercel.
-3. Vercel should automatically detect Vite.
+2. Connect your repository to the hosting platform.
+3.  **Build Settings:**
+    -   **Framework Preset:** Vite
+    -   **Build Command:** `npm run build`
+    -   **Output Directory:** `dist`
 4. Deploy!

 ## 📄 License